proyar/CO-FP-2017/README.md

       total_cache_access_time = access_count * AMAT
 * Compare the total cache access time between the original program and modified program to make sure that it gets better performance.
 Warning, if your result is equal or worse than the original program, you will get zero point on this part.

-* The program “inspector.c” can tell you that whether your modified program’s output is correct or not.
+* The code “inspector” can tell you that whether your modified program’s output is correct or not.
 It indicates you are forbidden from receiving the wrong result or else you will get zero point.

-* Turn over only your modified program(s),and don’t modify the “inspector.c”, it’s not a good way to escape from reality.
+* Turn over only your modified program(s),the rules are written below the README.

 * Grade: 20% for code.
 10% for performance rank.
 10% for report.

 ## Bonus(3%~5%)Find the best cache construction to your program